 Thankfully Weibo offer a free API which, once you’ve got your head around the application process, is very quick to get going with.
 There’s a more advanced API access that requires a more in-depth application process, so for this post we’ll look at getting started with the basics.

 Getting API access

-To get started with making some basic calls, you’ll need to acquire the following items:
+To get started with making some basic calls to the Sina Weibo API, you’ll need to acquire the following items:

 - A Weibo Account